| Target dividend: | 5p per share |

 Managed by Puma Investments, Puma Alpha VCT follows a generalist strategy, investing into scale-up opportunities alongside Puma’s other funds.

-It launched in 2019 and has net assets of £30.7 million, split across a portfolio of 20 companies with £5.1 million in cash and cash equivalents (February 2025).
-The portfolio is highly concentrated, although investments are held across multiple sectors and range from a developer marketplace platform to a cycling apparel business.
+It launched in 2019 and has net assets of £31.6 million, with £6.7 million in cash and cash equivalents (August 2025).
+The VCT has made two new investments since August, bringing the total number of companies to 24.
+The portfolio remains highly concentrated, although investments are spread across multiple sectors.

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.